by Colorado DUI – DWAI Criminal Defense Lawyer – H. Michael Steinberg

 The government admitted that the officer had NO reasonable suspicion to trap the defendant in his vehicle. ..
 On appeal – the Colorado Supreme Court held that at the time the officer hemmed the defendant – the defendant – was not seized.

-The reason?
 Since the defendant was not aware he was illegally “seized” in violation of the Fourth Amendment – he wasn’t seized.
 Later.
-Notably when the defendant finally realized he was seized (he was conscious) the officer found reasonable suspecion to “justify” the officer’s actions – to justify his stop/
+Notably when the defendant finally realized he was seized (he was conscious) the officer found reasonable suspicion to “justify” the officer’s actions – to justify his stop.

 H. Michael’s Take: